isaac-weisberg/HalfFive/README.md

 Whenever you have an observable sequence on your hands, it also carries with it information about the scheduling of its emissions.
 It is represented by a generic type parameter that conforms to `Scheduling` protocol.
 This is similar to how observable sequences' traits are implemented in [RxSwift](https://github.com/ReactiveX/RxSwift).

 If you use a `map` operator on such observable, since `map`'s predicate is performed synchronously, it will produce a new observable **with the same scheduling trait** as the initial observable.

+You might be interested to combine this observable with some other observable using the `combineLatest` operator.
+In RxSwift, since 2 observables might both emit their events on different dispatch queues, my bet is that you either get an observable that emits in the contexts of 2 queues, each time undetermined, or additonal synchronization code comes into play that schedules the execution to one of the queues, or maybe some other queue, which causes runtime overhead.

+Well, here,